Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

 \begin{claim}[Jordan~\cite{jordan1869assemblages}] Any tree has a centroid decomposition. \end{claim}

-Assume we know the optimal tree $T$ of size $n$ to serve uniform requests.
+Assume we know the optimal $(k+1)$-degree tree $T$ of size $n$ with the total distance.
 We make a centroid decomposition of it obtaining a centroid $C$ and $k + 1$ trees $T_1, T_2, \ldots T_{k+1}$. ($T_i$ could be empty.)
 From now on we assume that $T$ is rooted at $C$.

-\begin{lemma} If we root an optimal tree $T$ at its centroid, then, for each subtree $S$ its centroid is either a root of $S$ or a child of a root. \end{lemma} \begin{proof} Denote the root of $S$ as $r$.
+\begin{lemma} If we root an optimal tree $T$ at its centroid, then, for each subtree $S = T_i$ its centroid is either a root of $S$ or a child of a root. \end{lemma} \begin{proof} Let $S$ be a subtree $T_i$ of the optimal tree $T$.
+Denote its root as $r$.

-If all subtrees of $r$ have size $\leq \frac{|V(S)|}{2}$, then $r$ is a centroid of $T$ and the statement holds.
+If all subtrees of $r$ have size $\leq \frac{|V(S)|}{2}$, then $r$ is a centroid of $S$ and the statement holds.

 Denote the subtrees of $r$ as $S_{1}, \ldots, S_{k}$.

 If $r$ is not a centroid, one of $S_{j}$ is bigger than $\frac{|V(S)|}{2}$.
 Suppose, for simplicity, it is $S_{1}$.
 We now prove that the root of $S_{1}$ is a centroid of $S$.